 - Fingerprint card filed with FDLE: Each owner of a private school is required to submit fingerprints to the FDLE for a criminal records check. s.
 1002.42(2)(c)(1), F.S.

 - Retention of records: Private schools that become defunct are required to transfer all permanent information included in student

 records to the public school district. s.
 1002.42(3), F.S.

 - Permanent Information: Includes verified information of clear educational importance including the student's full name, date of birth, place of birth, race, sex, last known address, names of parents, name and location of last school attended, number of days present and absent, date enrolled, date withdrawn, course taken and record of achievement, and date of graduation or program achievement. s.
 1002.42(3)(a)2.a., F.S.

 - Temporary Information Includes verified information subject to change, containing, but not limited to: health information, standardized test scores, honors and activities, personal attributes, work experience, teacher and counselor comments, and special reports. s.
 1002.42(3)(a)2.b., F.S.

-Attendance Records and Reports: Private schools are required to keep and prepare certain attendance records for
+- Attendance Records and Reports: Private schools are required to keep and prepare certain attendance records for compulsory

 - Rule 6A-1.09512, F.A.C. - in order to meet the compulsory attendance requirements, a child must maintain regular attendance for a minimum of 170 actual school days with the required instructional hours as determined by grade level